 Although cooperative learning strategies are an incredibly efficient way to maximize learning, just like everything else that you do with your kids, there are potential pitfalls.

-On the other hand, some students are so gifted that they get bored working with slower students.
-Furthermore, older students who have been trained to compete with one another may not feel comfortable with the cooperative learning strategies.
+On the other hand, gifted students may become bored when paired with students who need additional time to complete similar tasks.
+Furthermore, older more competitive students who are driven to win or achieve may not feel comfortable with cooperative learning strategies.

 You may use the following quick links to go directly to what interests you on this page.
 You may also scroll down the page manually if you choose to do so.